Ahmedkhair12/DeepTarg/README.md

+# DeepTarg
-# DeepTarg: A Graph Neural Network Framework for \n Target-Based Drug Discovery
+## A Graph Neural Network Framework for Target-Based Drug Discovery
 DeepTarg is a novel GNN-based framework for target discovery, drug repurposing, and de novo drug design via knowledge graph embeddings enhanced by gene-expression connectivity mapping.